MullinsLab/phylobook_pipeline/README.md

 ## Installation and Configuration
 The pipeline consists of three programming components ([run_phyml_batch](https://github.com/MullinsLab/run_phyml_batch), [figtree-enhanced-command-line](https://github.com/MullinsLab/figtree-enhanced-command-line) and [highlighter_bot](https://github.com/MullinsLab/highlighter_bot)).
 In order to process the pipeline successfully, you need to meet the requirements of the programming components

+If you are wanting to run the pipeline in a Docker contianer, see the [Docker](#docker) section of this document.

 ### 1. Clone this repository in your designated directory
 ```
 git clone https://github.com/MullinsLab/phylobook_pipeline.git